Synchronization by noise for stochastic differential equations driven by fractional Brownian motion: Random invariant measures and attractors for RDS

 \section{Random invariant measures and attractors for RDS}

 In this section, we aim to describe the structure of the random measures that constitute the random fibers of the invariant measure \( \mu_{\omega^-} \).
 Moreover, we prove the existence of random attractors which follows from the dissipativity of \( F \) stated in Assumption~\ref{Drift}.
-Moreover, we explore the connection between invariant measures and attractors recall Remark~\ref{RESFSS} and \ref{ARATSasd}.
-We fix here some useful notations that will be used further on.\begin{notation} \begin{itemize} \item We fix $H \in (0,1)$ and write \( \mathcal{B} \) instead of \( \mathcal{B}_H \).
-Therefore \( \Omega := \mathcal{B} \times \mathcal{B} \) and \( \mathbb{P} = \mathbf{P} \times \mathbf{P} \).
+Moreover, we explore the connection between invariant measures and attractors; see also Remarks~\ref{RESFSS} and \ref{ARATSasd}.
+We fix here some useful notations that will be used further on.\begin{notation} \begin{itemize} \item We fix $H \in (0,1)$, write \( \mathcal{B} \) instead of \( \mathcal{B}_H \), and work on the probability space $(\Omega,\cF,\mathbb{P})$, where \( \Omega = \mathcal{B} \times \mathcal{B} \) and \( \mathbb{P} = \mathbf{P} \times \mathbf{P} \) as introduced in Theorem \ref{RDS_SDS}.

 \item By \( \tilde{\mathcal{B}} \) we refer to the measurable subset of \( \mathcal{B} \) obtained in Lemma~\ref{RAND_MEASURE}. \end{itemize} \end{notation}